Elton John and Miley Cyrus' Rock the Grammys With Their Duet

 The British singer then introduced Miley, who brought back Old Hollywood vibes with her magenta gown and loose waves.
 For the A-list crowd, the pair then joined together to perform a rock-meets-country update on John's classic 1971 hit.

-Pink, Lady Gaga, Sam Smith, SZA, Sting, Childish Gambino, Luis Fonsi and Daddy Yankee are just some of the artists who also took the stage tonight.
+The show also included performances by Pink, Lady Gaga, Sam Smith, SZA, Sting, Childish Gambino, Luis Fonsi and Daddy Yankee.

 John Shearer/Getty Images for NARAS